When released in 1956, the TR3, to the casual observer offered very little to distinguish it from its forerunner, the TR2.

 Another significant development that came with the release of the TR3 was the fitting of Girling disc brakes on the front wheels, which made the TR3 the first British production car to boast this feature.

-There is little doubt that it was the TR3A which established Triumph in North America, where most sales were made, as well as paving the way for the arrival of Spitfires and newer TRs during the swinging Sixties.
+It is now generally acknowledged that the TR3A stablished Triumph in North America, where most sales were made, as well as paving the way for the arrival of Spitfires and newer TRs during the swinging Sixties.

-This model was known as the TR3A and continued in production until 1962.
+This version was labelled the TR3A and continued in production until 1962.

 In 1959 Triumph began to offer the TR3 with the option of a 2,138 cc engine, in response to tremendous interest generated after the car had come out first in the challenging Alpine Rally of the previous year.